 Join the local munchkins and let your little ones jump in and play around.

-There are plenty of shaded benches nearby to sit and keep an eye on the fun.
-And do some serious people-watching in one of Cozumel’s pleasant and safe public parks.
+There are plenty of shaded benches nearby to sit and keep an eye on kids – and the fun.
+And it’s also a great spot to do some serious people-watching in one of Cozumel’s many pleasant and safe public parks.

 Kite Surfing in Cozumel